 - Get $100 - $2,000 when you open and fund an account with $5,000 to $100,000+

 Electro-Sensors stock price (NASDAQ: ELSE)Use our graph to track the performance of ELSE stocks over time.

 |200-day moving average||$5.09|

 |Dividend yield||$0 (0%)|

-Buy Electro-Sensors shares from these brokeragesCompare special offers, low fees and a wide range of types of investments among top trading platforms.
+Buy Electro-Sensors stocks from these online trading platformsCompare special offers, low fees and a wide range of investment options among top trading platforms.

 Is it a good time to buy Electro-Sensors stock?